Introduction to NumPy Library in Python

 [4, 5, 6]])

-np.full() function can create an array containing a fixed number.
+The np.full() function can create an array containing a fixed number.
 We provide the array's shape and the number we want to fill in that array.
-This method will be helpful while assigning the same value to all the parameters while training the machine learning model.
-Let's see one example of doing that,
+This method is useful while assigning the same value to all the parameters during the training of a machine learning model.
+Let's take a look at an example.

 np.full((2,2),5) # Shape is 2X2 and we want to fill 5 in this array